graniticio/granitic/doc/installation.md

 ## Requirements

- * Go 1.8 or later
+ * Go 1.9 or later
  * Git

  It is highly recommended that you have installed Go according to the [standard Go installation instructions](https://golang.org/doc/install) and have set your GOPATH environment variable correctly.

 #### Note for Windows users

- The below instructions were tested on Windows 10 having followed the [Go installation instructions for Windows](https://golang.org/doc/install?download=go1.7.5.windows-amd64.msi)
+ The below instructions were tested on Windows 10 having followed the [Go MSI installation instructions for Windows](https://golang.org/doc/install)

  You must [set the GOPATH environment variable](https://golang.org/doc/code.html#GOPATH) and have the Git command line tools installed and configured to work with Command Prompt